charypar/puzzle-swarm/README.md

 That's right.
 Specifically, the [Weibull distribution](http://en.wikipedia.org/wiki/Weibull_distribution).
 Since it only gives positive numbers, which we need for times spent on a puzzle and is used in modeling reliability, survival times (of the puzzle in this case), etc. it sounds like a good guess.
 If only we could validate it somehow...
 Luckily, we can.

-For the reasons given above, organizers of outdoor puzzle hunts don't only want to estimate how the game WILL evolve, they want to know how it actually IS evolving, as it's happening, live.
+For the reasons given above, organizers of outdoor puzzlehunts don't only want to estimate how the game WILL evolve, they want to know how it actually IS evolving, as it's happening, live.
 For that, they use SMS systems that receive text messages the teams send from each checkpoint and track the times.
 Thy are also fun to watch.
 The only drawback is that the two times (decoding and travel) are not usually available separately.
 But we can try anyway, worst case it will predict with a larger variance because of the fairly constant travel time skewing the data.
 We'll get to bigger practical problems later.

 Using that dataset, I tested whether the times followed a Weibull distribution using the chi-squared goodness-of-fit test and wasn't able to reject the hypothesis of the distributions being the same (on a significance level 0.05).
 Good enough.

 ### So can I go ahead and use it for my puzzlehunt?

 Yes you can!
 But there is a catch: you'll need to set the two parameters of the Weibull distribution for each of the checkpoints of your game.
 To do that, you'd ideally fit the distribution to some data from testing, but you probably won't have enough.
-So the best you can probably do is a) guess, b) take a similar puzzle from a different game you can get time data for and set something similar, i.e. guess.
+So the best you can likely do is a) guess, b) take a similar puzzle from a different game you can get time data for and set something similar, i.e. guess.

 On top of that, analysis of existing data isn't part of the program (but feel free to implement it, pull requests are welcome), and especially of online data.